Learning and Sharing

 Bg981

-Select the certificate from the list view to view the assigned services in the details pane.
-The certificate is associated with the services we have chosen.
+Choose the certificate from the list view to see the assigned services in the details pane.
+The certificate is linked to the services we selected.

 Bg982

-After importing a certificate with PowerShell, execute this command to assign the certificate to the Exchange services.
+Once you’ve imported a certificate using PowerShell, run this command to assign it to the Exchange services.

 Enable-ExchangeCertificate –Thumbprint D83496F75206C32C5451D4361ACDBD21E2DD8AC1 –Services "IIS, SMTP, POP, IMAP"